mirahmed39/perfect_roommate/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. as a user, I can have access to the questionnaires and answer them
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. as a user, I can view all the potential roommate(s) that matches with me.
-5. as a user, I can add items to an existing grocery list
+5. as a user, I can like any potential roommate.
-6. as a user, I can cross off items in an existing grocery list
+6. as a user, I can see the potential roommate(s) that I liked.
+7. as a user, I can dislike a roomate from my likes.
+8. as a user, I can make changes to the answers of the questionnaires.
+9. as a user, I can view my profile and make change my profile picture.
+10. as a user, I can change my login credentials.

 ## Research Topics